-Rigatoni or Pasta al Forno is the perfect meal you can made ahead.
+Whether you call it Rigatoni al Forno or Pasta al Forno it's all the same.
+Both are perfect for a make ahead meal that's hearty and frugal.
 Perfect for large crowds or an intimate dinner for two.

-Pasta al Forno is a baked pasta that combined with tomato sauce, meat, eggs, cheese and is a hearty meal that will cure anyone's hunger.
+Rigatoni al Forno is a baked pasta that is combined with a meaty tomato sauce, eggs, cheese and is a hearty meal that will cure anyone's hunger.
 All these ingredients are baked together in the oven and then served as a main entrée.

 My mom made this growing up and I now make it for my family, but of course mom's is always better.
 Maybe that's because a meal always tastes better when someone else is making it for you - with love.